corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/set-permissions.md

 Use this guide to configure permissions for HTTP-RPC operations.

-The Corda 5 developer preview uses [Apache Shiro](https://shiro.apache.org/) libraries and databases to hold permissions data at runtime, as described in Corda 4's guide on [managing RPC security](https://docs.corda.net/docs/corda-os/4.8/clientrpc.html#managing-rpc-security).
+The Corda 5 Developer Preview uses [Apache Shiro](https://shiro.apache.org/) libraries and databases to hold permissions data at runtime, as described in Corda 4's guide on [managing RPC security](https://docs.corda.net/docs/corda-os/4.8/clientrpc.html#managing-rpc-security).

 When expressing grants for users, you can still use extended syntax for individual users, as described in Corda 4's guide on